cypress-io/cypress-documentation/content/guides/component-testing/component-framework-configuration.md

       bundler: 'webpack',
       // optionally pass in webpack config
       webpackConfig: require('./webpack.config'),
-      // or a function - the result is merged with the base config
+      // or a function - the result is merged with any
+      // webpack.config that is found
-      webpackConfig: async (baseConfig) => {
+      webpackConfig: async () => {
         // ... do things ...
         const modifiedConfig = await injectCustomConfig(baseConfig)
         return modifiedConfig